charlesrollin/tiny_search_engine/README.md

 * `terms = {term: term_id}` maps a term with its id
 * `docs = {doc_id: doc_path}` maps a doc id with the document it represents

-In addition, a third map improves performances when reading a posting list from the index file.
+In addition, a third map improves performances when searching for a posting list in the index file.

 These maps are a dense index on a set of IDs.
 If we were to reach the billion terms in a collection, such maps would not fit in memory anymore.
 One would instead turn them into non-dense indexes pointing at a range of IDs (either stored  in a local file or on another machine).